We support more than 1,000 leaders of social change every year. Join us!

 Our commitment to inclusion

 However you identify, we would like to hear from you.
-In our commitment to continue to diversify our teams, freelance staff and programmes we are particularly keen to hear from those who identify as: being from black, Asian and minority ethnic (BAME) backgrounds; LGBTQ+; and those with disabilities.
+In our commitment to continue to diversify our teams, freelance staff and programmes, we are particularly keen to hear from people who identify as:

 If you require any reasonable adjustments during our recruitment processes, including assistance with reading this page or documents linked to below, please contact [email protected]